redhat-ai-dev/ai-rhdh-installer/README.md

 To configure RHDH to use GitLab as the git repository source, you will need to first run `export RHDH_GITLAB_INTEGRATION=true` before running any of the [configuration](#configuration) scripts.
 Run `export RHDH_GITHUB_INTEGRATION=false` to disable GitHub integration.

+### Lightspeed Plugin Configuration

+The Lightspeed plugin is installed as part of the Developer Hub configuration script if the `LIGHTSPEED_INTEGRATION` environment variable is set to `true`.
+This will require setting the variable `LIGHTSPEED_MODEL_URL` to the desired model endpoint.
+Optionally, set the variable `LIGHTSPEED_API_TOKEN` for authenticated communication with the model service.

 ## Setting Environment Variables for Configuration Scripts

 For more information regarding where you can obtain these values see [APP-SETUP.md](./docs/APP-SETUP.md)